Tax Associate Salary

 - Research and explain tax information, needs and paperwork, offering advice.

 While Tax Associates do not often become Senior Tax Managers, the job pays $123K per year on average.
 Tax Associates moving up in their careers tend to step into positions as Tax Managers or Senior Tax Accountants.
 The median paychecks in those roles are $37K higher and $9K higher, respectively.

 Search for more jobs:

 Popular Skills for Tax Associate

-Tax Associates report using a pretty varied skill set on the job.
-Most notably, facility with Legal Research and Tax Consulting are correlated to pay that is significantly above average, leading to increases of 54 percent and 8 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include Quickbooks and Microsoft Word.
+Tax Associates seem to require a number of specific skills.
+Most notably, facility with Legal Research and Tax Consulting are correlated to pay that is significantly above average, leading to increases of 54 percent and 7 percent, respectively.
+At the other end of the pay range are skills like Quickbooks and Microsoft Word.
 Those proficient in Tax Compliance are, more often than not, also skilled in Accounting.

 Pay Difference by Location

 Home to some of the best pay for Tax Associates, San Francisco offers exceptional salaries, 15 percent above the national average.
 Tax Associates will also find cushy salaries in San Jose (+15 percent), New York (+12 percent), Los Angeles (+8 percent), and Boston (+8 percent).
 The lowest-paying market is Cleveland, which sits 11 percent below the national average.
 Workers in Atlanta and St. Louis earn less than others in this profession; their salaries fall short of the national average by 4 percent.

 Related Job Salaries